hifexplo/hylite/README.md

 2. Download and unzip hylite from GitHub (or clone it using `git clone https://github.com/samthiele/hylite.git`)

-3. Navigate into the hylite directory using terminal and install using setuptools:
+3. Navigate into the hylite directory using terminal and install it using pip:

-`python setup.py install`
+`pip install .`

 Optional dependencies: